Batching

 configuration block.

-Sometimes you may prefer to create your batches before processing in order to benefit from batch wide processing, in which case if your input doesn’t already support a batch policy you can instead use a broker, which also allows you to combine inputs with a single batch policy:
+Sometimes you may prefer to create your batches before processing, in which case if your input doesn’t already support a batch policy you can instead use a broker, which also allows you to combine inputs with a single batch policy:

 input: